Allen Ruan, MD, FAAP

 What do you enjoy in your free time?

 Having completed residency, I look forward to having a bit more free time to enjoy.
 One of the biggest reasons for my family to move back to Colorado after residency training was to get back to the outdoors, into the mountains for camping, backpacking, hiking, skiing, and snowshoeing.
-At home, we love to cook, garden, and spend time with our son, Oliver.
+At home, my wife and I love to cook, garden, and spend time with our son.

 Any additional items your patients would be interested in knowing about you and your practice?